ahmad-rahmati/ahmad-rahmati.github.io/index.md

 Email: ahmad.rahmati@alum.sharif.edu

 ## Education

 - Bachelor of Mathematics from University of Qom in Iran (2016)
 - Master of Applied Mathematics from Sharif University of Technology(SUT) in Iran (2019)

+## Honors

+- Bronze Medal in the 40th Math Competition of the Iranian Mathematical Society(IMS), 2016.

 ## Skills

 - Python Programming
 - Matlab Programming

 ## Certificates